Department of Political Science

-I earned my Ph.D. in political science in June 2016 from UCLA.
+I earned my Ph.D. in political science in 2016 from UCLA.
 Previously, I was a Postdoctoral Fellow in the Clements Center for National Security at the University of Texas at Austin.
 Prior to that, I was the Stanley Kaplan Postdoctoral Fellow at Williams College and a Stanton Nuclear Security Predoctoral Fellow in the Security Studies Program at the Massachusetts Institute of Technology.
 Since 2018, I have been an associate editor at the Texas National Security Review.

-My research interests include international security, the international politics of the Middle East, American foreign policy, great power politics, energy and geopolitics, and nuclear security.
-My book project focuses on the causes of great power security conflict and cooperation through the lens of the Cold War diplomacy of the Arab-Israeli conflict between the June 1967 War and the 1979 Egyptian-Israeli peace treaty.
-My research has been published or is forthcoming in Diplomacy & Statecraft, the Journal of Cold War Studies, Security Studies, and International Security.
+My research interests include international security; the international politics of the Middle East; American foreign policy; great power politics; energy and geopolitics; and nuclear security.
+My research has been published or is forthcoming in Diplomacy & Statecraft, the Journal of Cold War Studies, Middle East Journal, Security Studies, and International Security.

 Before earning my doctorate, I completed an M.A. from the Committee on International Relations program at the University of Chicago.
 I am a Williams alum, where I completed my B.A. in history and political science in 2009.